Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-In an age where there is a new video game every day, many of which are “free to play,” it seems absurd to still be playing the same game for a long time; particularly one that involves monthly payment.
+In an age where there is a new video game every day, many of which are “free to play,” it seems absurd to still be playing the same game for a long time—particularly one that involves monthly payment.

-In fact, despite having lamented the story development when the expansion, Battle for Azeroth (BfA), I ended up enjoying and loving BfA even more than the Legion expansion.
+In fact, despite having lamented story developments when the Battle for Azeroth (BfA) expansion was released, I ended up enjoying and loving BfA even more than the Legion expansion.
 Here are 9 reasons why the world’s most successful MMORPG continues to captivate me.
 Very likely, I will still be regularly playing the game many years down the road.

-1. The Game Mechanics Modifications
+1. The Game Mechanics Are Modified Well

 Every now and then, you even get entire groups of players claiming they have left the game for good because they are so disgusted with the new gameplay.

-In my case, I’m glad to say I’m largely satisfied with the changes and additions in Battle for Azeroth.
+In my case, I’m glad to say I’m largely satisfied with the changes and additions in BfA.
 Island Expeditions and Warfronts feel rather meaningless after a while, but they do provide alternatives to daily questing and raiding, on top of being of easy ways to get gold, achievements, and collectibles.

 2. New Chapters Aren’t Sucky

 What remains to be seen, on the other hand, is whether Blizzard would do a turnabout and recast these established characters as end-expansion villains.
 Personally, I hope they wouldn’t.
 However, a wicked part of me also wonders how it would be like to battle Anduin Wrynn or Genn Greymane in an epic raid.

 3. Series Familiars Formally Join the Action

 Zandalari Trolls and monstrous Nagas are no strangers to WoW players.
 But here’s the thing.
 Despite Zandalari and Naga forces regularly being dungeon and raid bosses, their homelands have never been seen.
-Their highest leaders have also, mostly, been shrouded in mystery.
+Their supreme leaders have also, mostly, been shrouded in mystery.

 The same goes for Kul Tiras, described in lore as the strongest maritime power in Azeroth.

-As for the outcome, the true glory of the Zandalari Empire awes although Queen Azshara and her Nagas are still largely comical with their endless (unsuccessful) schemes.
+As for the actual gameplay, the true glory of the Zandalari Empire awes although Queen Azshara and her Nagas are still largely comical with their endless convoluted schemes.
 I expect the latter to change, though, with the release of Patch 8.2.
 Finally, after so many years, we will have a true taste of the might of Azeroth’s most feared queen.

 4. References!
 References Everywhere!